 Before we dive into the how-to, you should take a moment to outline the key information that will go into your pricing table.
 Some of this will depend on your own business’ pricing model, but most businesses stand to benefit from using a tiered pricing strategy.
 Here’s a brief checklist to help you through the process:

 - Figure out a name for each plan.

 - Work out prices for all of them.

 - Outline the features that each plan will include.

-- Come up with a Call To Action (CTA) TK – for each plan or an overall one.
+- Come up with a call to action (CTA) – for each plan or an overall one.
 If you need some inspiration, check out these examples of proven CTAs from real brands.

 After installing the plugin, you can find the pricing tables creator under Pricing Tables > Add New in your WordPress dashboard.
 Once open, you’ll get the option to fill in the blanks for your first plan and name your table: